-In order to receive Section 431 funds, HIDOE's adult education program will offer workforce training related to in-demand occupations.
-Since tourism is an economic growth area, partnerships will be established with the hotel and travel industry to offer on-the-job training and instruction of employability skills.
+In order to receive Section 243 funds, HIDOE's adult education program will offer workforce training related to in-demand occupations.
+Since tourism and hospitality are economic growth areas, partnerships will be established with the hotel and travel industry, as well as with restauranteurs, to offer on-the-job training and instruction of employability skills.